 - added support for enabling EUDC fonts

-- updated support for canceling jobs which are “too small”, a configurable option
+- updated support for canceling jobs that are “too small”, a configurable option

 - improvements to startup/shutdown diagnostic logging